Investing in a natural bath sponge can boost your skincare routine and has the potential to curate healthier skin.

-A loofah is a textured sponge made of natural plant fiber.
-Plastic or synthetic versions are available too.
-Loofahs are used during showers or baths to scrub away layers of dead skin cells which can clog the pores if left unchecked.
+A loofah is a textured sea sponge-like made of natural plant fiber.
+Plastic, also known as synthetic variety are available too.
+To Loofahs means to scrub your skin and are used during showers or baths to scrub away layers of dead skin cells that can clog the pores if left unchecked.
 They can also be used to replace pot scrubbers or cleaning sponges.

 Loofahs vs. Luffa – What Is a Luffa?

 Loofahs come from the luffa plant, which is a tropical vine in the cucumber plant genus.
-It originated in Japan but is now grown across the globe in temperate and welcoming climates.
+Traditional ones originated in Japan but are now grown across the globe in temperate and welcoming climates.

-Natural loofahs are made from the fruit of the luffa plant.
-The plant’s fibrous gourds are left to hang from the vine until they mature and dry out fully.
-Afterwards, the sponge-like fruits are harvested and sold as an exfoliating or cleaning loofah.
+Natural loofahs are grown from the fruit of the luffa plant or Egyptian cucumber.
+The plant’s fibrous gourd grows from the vine in countries such as Egypt Bangladesh and left until they come mature and dry out fully.
+Afterwards, the sea sponge-like fruits are harvested and sold as an exfoliating or cleaning loofah.

-Usually sold as a “bath pouf”, you can find synthetic loofahs made of plastic, silicone or rayon.
+An alternative, usually sold as a “bath pouf” – you can find synthetic loofahs made of plastic material, silicone or rayon.

-Natural loofahs have a much coarser texture than synthetic mesh poufs.
-If exfoliation or scrubbing is your main goal, then a natural loofah is best.
+Natural types are biodegradable, good for the ocean and have a much coarser texture than synthetic mesh poufs.
+If exfoliation or scrubbing is your main goal, then a natural one is particularly best.

-The mesh weave of a synthetic loofah is softer than that of natural loofahs.
+The mesh weave of a synthetic type is softer than that of natural ones.
 For very sensitive skin, this may be a better option.
 However, regularly disinfecting a loofah is important for your skin’s health, and you will find that a synthetic weave cannot withstand regular deep cleanings.

 You may find the Heirloom Mayan Loofah Scrubbers by Clean Planetware to be a practical option.
-Wrapped up in compostable packaging, the Heirloom Mayan Loofah Scrubbers can be used as a flattened or cylindrical loofah–whichever suits your needs.
+Wrapped up in compostable vegan packaging, these are used as flattened or cylindrical–whichever suits your needs.

-The flattened shape is useful for surface cleaning of tiles or tubs, while the expanded cylindrical loofah is easy to hold as you exfoliate in the shower.
-Immerse fully in water to watch each Loofah Scrubber expand.
+The flatten shaped is useful for surface cleaning of tiles or tubs, while the expanded cylindrical loofah is easy to hold as you exfoliate in the shower.
+Immerse fully in water to watch each Scrubber expand.

-Those who are green conscious will be pleased to know that no pesticides or herbicides are used in the growing of the Heirloom Mayan luffa crops.
-Heirloom Mayan Loofah Scrubbers are themselves compostable, too.
-Just bury each discarded Loofah Scrubber in your garden or green bin.
+Those who are green conscious will be pleased to know that no pesticides or herbicides are used in the growing of the Heirloom luffa crops.
+Heirloom Mayan Loofah Scrubbers are themselves vegan and compostable, too.
+Just bury each discarded Scrubber in your garden or green bin.

 A loofah is nature’s perfect exfoliating tool.
 It becomes softer and more pliable when immersed in water, making the bath a good place to use a loofah.

-The loofah’s sponge-like webbing also enhances the bubbles of your body wash or soap as you work them in.
-Your loofah will help you get more lather out of less product.
+This sea sponge-like webbing also enhances the bubbles of your body wash or soap as you work them in.
+Yours will help you get more lather out of less product.

 Exfoliating the skin is part of a healthy skincare routine.
 While a towel or washcloth can provide some exfoliation, a loofah does a much more thorough job because of its unique texture.

--If you’ve noticed a dull or flaking appearance to your skin, you’re probably due for a loofah exfoliation.
+If you’ve noticed a dull or flaking appearance to your skin, you’re probably due for an exfoliation.

 How to Use a Loofah Properly